 - Can you see three hawks over there?

 The counter 冊 is used to count books.
 From the kanji, you can see it looks just like a book from the side.
 Don't confuse this with the counter 本 which, ironically, is not used to count books (even though the word 本 means "book").
+This is a pretty straightforward counter, but you can still learn more by reading the in-depth article we wrote about it.

 Counts: books, book collections, albums, notebooks, memo pads, musical scores, catalogs, magazines, dictionaries, publications, documents, booklets, etc.